 A. H. Belo has exposure to changes in the price of newsprint.
-The average price of newsprint in 2008 is expected to be approximately the same as in 2007, although pricing and the timing of any price variations cannot be predicted.
+The average price of newsprint in 2008 is expected to increase, although specific pricing increases and the timing of price variations cannot be predicted.
 A. H. Belo believes the newsprint environment for 2008, giving consideration to both cost and supply, to be manageable through existing relationships and sources.